YoussefDIDI79/PersonalPortfolio/DEPLOYMENT.md

 ### Build Errors
 - Check the build logs in Vercel dashboard
 - Ensure all dependencies are in `package.json`
+- The build only compiles the frontend (client) - server code is not needed for Vercel
+- API functions are handled separately as serverless functions

 ### API Issues
 - Verify serverless functions are in the `/api` directory